Nicblast/Street-Swift/README.md

-# Street-Swift
+# Street-Swift Analysis | Executive Summary

 ![IMG_3475](https://github.com/user-attachments/assets/0f44cae6-31e9-4820-a6eb-a2dc0259ea93)

-(Image generated with AI)
+*(Image generated with AI)*
 --
 This analysis examines the first six months of StreetSwift, an urban mobility startup.
 The objective was to identify the root causes of high operational burn rates and lower-than-expected vehicle utilization across four primary city zones.

 ## Methodology

-The raw data required a multi-stage Python transformation to ensure reporting accuracy:
+The raw data focuses on a single month semple performance.
+The analysis required a multi-stage Python transformation to ensure reporting accuracy:

 **The transformation includes:**